 QUALITY DECLARATION SUMMARY

 ABS population projections are based on a series of assumptions on future levels of fertility, mortality, net overseas migration and net interstate migration.
 Assumptions are derived from an analysis of data sourced from a variety of institutional environments.
 Much of this data is administrative by-product data collected by other organisations.
 Assumptions on fertility and mortality are based on births and deaths statistics extracted from registers administered by the various States and Territory Registrars of Births, Deaths and Marriages.
-Passenger card data and related information provided to the Department of Immigration and Citizenship (DIAC) provides information on overseas migration to/from Australia, which is then used to make assumptions about future levels of net overseas migration.
+Passenger card data and related information provided to the Department of Home Affairs provides information on overseas migration to/from Australia, which is then used to make assumptions about future levels of net overseas migration.
 Medicare Australia client address data is used to estimate interstate migration, from which assumptions on future levels of net interstate migration are derived.

 Assumptions on future levels of fertility, mortality, net overseas migration and net interstate migration are formulated on the basis of demographic trends over the past decade and longer, both in Australia and overseas, in conjunction with consultation with various individuals and government department representatives at the national and state/territory level.

 ABS population projections are compiled and published once in each five year period; typically, two to three years following the most recent ABS Census of Population and Housing.

 ABS population projections are based on a number of assumptions on future levels of fertility, mortality, net overseas migration and net interstate migration.
 They are not intended as predictions or forecasts, but are illustrations of growth and change in the population that would occur if the assumptions were to prevail over the projection period.